Caroline Healey Dall: Early life and education

 In the fall of 1842, Healey taught at Lydia S. English's Female Seminary (later known as the Georgetown Female Seminary).
 Over Christmas 1842, a Unitarian minister from Baltimore, Charles Henry Appleton Dall, came to fill an open pulpit in Georgetown.
 Healey initially found Dall unappealing and she was shocked when he proposed to her by letter months later.
-But after a few weeks of correspondence, she accepted his proposal, reigned her teaching position, and moved to Baltimore.
+But after a few weeks of correspondence, she accepted his proposal, resigned her teaching position, and moved to Baltimore.

 She married Dall in 1844.
 The two lived in Toronto during the early 1850s, and returned to Boston in 1855.
 Her children included William Healey Dall, in whose Washington D.C. home she lived her later years.

 Work for women's rights

 Although she continued to write through the early years of her marriage and child-rearing, after her husband moved to Calcutta, India to perform missionary work, Dall became an active participant in the Boston Women's Rights movement.
 She was soon an active lecturer and writer on the topic, and organized the New England Women's Rights Convention, along with suffragist Paulina Davis.
 Also with Davis, she founded Una, a journal devoted to woman's rights, and the pioneer publication of its kind.

 After deciding that she did not like working with groups, Dall turned to writing as her principal means of addressing women's equality. her most prominent works from this time included Historical Pictures Retouched: a Volume of Miscellanies (1861), which highlighted previously ignored women in history, and a collection of lectures entitled The College, the Market, and the Court; or Woman's Relation to Education, Labor, and Law (1867) in which she argued that the modern woman was no longer content to be in the domestic sphere and should be allowed to participate in public life.
 The New York Evening Post called this collection "the most eloquent and forcible statement of the Woman's Question which has been made."
 Dall was a founder of the Social Science Association (1865).

 Dall was seen as too conservative by Parker Pillsbury who dismissed her 1860 effort to form a new women's rights faction in Boston with discussion "limited to the subjects of Education, Vocation and Civil Position" rather than more challenging topics such as divorce.
 Pillsbury said the meeting was "parlor theatricals" and "harmless".
 Susan B. Anthony wrote, "Cautious, careful people, always casting about to preserve their reputation and social standing, never can bring about a reform."